rileyjshaw/tinyterm/README.md

 The methods `autocomplete`, `done`, `flash`, `help`, `print`, `process`, `realign`, `run`, `startLoading`, and `stopLoading` are also exposed... you probably won't need to use them.

 ## Contributing
 Pull-requests to the `/app` directory are welcome.
-Please create an [issue](https://github.com/rileyjshaw/tinyterm/issues) if you plan on adding features, as it might be better suited to a plugin.
+Please create an [issue](https://github.com/rileyjshaw/tinyterm/issues) if you plan on adding features, as it might be better suited as a plugin.

 Please squash changes down to a single commit before making a pull-request.